How To Choose Best Type of Utility Knife

 2).
 “Tool-Free” Blade Change

 Your time and your safety are precious.
-By investing in a utility knife that doesn’t require tools for blade changes, you’ll be saving time and giving yourself that extra level of safety.
+By investing in a utility knife that doesn’t require tools for blade changes, you’ll save time and give yourself that extra level of safety.

 3).
 Use a Longer Utility Blade